 - exit debts

 - pensions complaints and litigation

 - corporate activity and its impact on pension schemes

 - negotiations between trustees, sponsoring employers, sellers and purchasers as a result of corporate activity

 - winding-up pension schemes.

-David is a member of the Pensions and Lifetime Savings Association Legal Panel, the CBI Pensions Panel, the Society of Pensions Professionals Defined Contribution Committee and the Association of Pensions Lawyers.
+David is a member of the Pensions and Lifetime Savings Association Legal Panel, the CBI Pensions Panel, the Society of Pension Professionals Defined Contribution Committee and the Association of Pension Lawyers.